texta-tk/texta-tk.github.io/source/evaluator.rst

   .. note::

 	  It is generally advisable to enable it for getting a better understanding of the models.
-However one should be careful if the number of unique labels is very high (>10 000) as it a) will make the evaluation process slower and b) might lead to memory issues.
+However, one should be careful if the number of unique labels is very high (>10 000) as it will make the evaluation process slower and might lead to memory issues.

 .. _param_scroll_size: